rayaissance/eyeflood/README.md

 Hi!
-This is not complete :(
+This is not complete, for data security purposes.